A Comprehensive, Well-Balanced Experience

-Podiatric Medicine and Surgery - Five months of podiatric medicine and surgery completes the first year of training.
+Podiatric Medicine and Surgery - Six months of podiatric medicine and surgery completes the first year of training.
 Residents participate in resident-driven clinics with dedicated staff, gaining clinical experience, performing podiatric surgical procedures in various settings and gaining experience rotating through private offices.

 Radiology - Residents acquire a general understanding of imaging techniques and interpretation in advanced imaging and plain film radiography.

 Vascular Surgery - Residents gain experience in the evaluation of the vascular-compromised patient and understanding of alternatives for treatment.
 Emphasis is placed on the evaluation and management of the ischemic foot and lower extremities within a general vascular experience.

 Return to the Top

 Foot and Ankle Orthopedics - Providing additional clinic and surgical experience to further develop critical thinking skills and knowledge to enhance the resident's understanding and treatment of foot and ankle pathologies.

 Pediatric Orthopedics - Residents participate in a formal rotation evaluating pediatric disorders and managing the injured child.

 Podiatric Medicine and Surgery - Enhancing your experience in the clinical and surgical management of foot and ankle disorders with the added responsibility of providing instruction to junior podiatric residents and students.